The untapped potential of sustainable industry insulation

 It may seem surprising, but in industry, unlike in construction, insulation is still largely underused.
 Therefore, the general trend is a low level of energy efficiency for many industrial facilities.

 The point is that there are still no regulations to date defining a minimum level of performance for insulation to be installed in European industry.
-As a consequence, companies define their own technical specifications for insulation systems:

 First of all, the level of insulation applied is most often limited to safety requirements, i.e. defining the maximum surface temperature, condensation prevention, process needs or just a generic maximum density of the heat flow rate.